kennethkilo/swinganalyzer/README.md

 #### Saved for next part of the project
 - ~~As a user, I want to be able to load in an image~~
 - ~~As a user, I want to be able to see the shape overlaid on the image~~

+#### Phase 4: Task 2
+- Choice 1: Made Line Class robust by throwing an error when field Width isn't given the expected int type.